vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 - Repeat tests 008-013,  where in the same block,
-   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is decreased, and spam.pow.numberOfTXPerBlock is increased.
-   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is increased, and spam.pow.numberOfTXPerBlock is increased.
+   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is increased (0 to 1), and spam.pow.numberOfTXPerBlock is increased.
-   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is decreased, and spam.pow.numberOfTXPerBlock is increased.
-   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is increased, and spam.pow.numberOfTXPerBlock is increased.
+   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is increased (0 to 1), and spam.pow.numberOfTXPerBlock is increased.
-   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is decreased, and spam.pow.numberOfTXPerBlock is decreased.
-   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is increased, and spam.pow.numberOfTXPerBlock is decreased.
+   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is increased (0 to 1), and spam.pow.numberOfTXPerBlock is decreased.
-   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is decreased, and spam.pow.numberOfTXPerBlock is decreased.
-   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is increased, and spam.pow.numberOfTXPerBlock is decreased.
+   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is increased (0 to 1), and spam.pow.numberOfTXPerBlock is decreased.
     (<a name="0072-COSMICELEVATOR-014" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-014</a>)

 ~